- Al Gore’s climate-changers at EPA hearings foiled by cool temperatures

 - Obamacare shoots premiums up by 88 percent in California

 - Chicken pox outbreak puts illegal immigrant facility on lockdown

 - Obama to Republicans: ‘Stop just hatin’ all the time’

 - U.S. chemical sites vulnerable despite millions spent on security: Congress

 - Driverless cars to hit the British streets by 2015

 Topic - Roy Hibbert

-A look at the eight first-round series in the NBA playoffs:
+A capsule look at the Eastern and Western Conference finals matchups in the NBA playoffs:

 "Roy will settle down," West said when asked how Hibbert responded to the benching.
 "He's down on himself because he felt like he could have helped us, but coach made a decision.
 Coach has to make some tough decisions sometimes, and it was to get him some rest. ...
 Coach made the right choice."